 Yes, we can have a great experience with a client, yes the client can pay for a service but if the client doesn’t return and doesn’t have a burning desire to return then what we are operating is a crash and burn industry.

 Now I know some very successful businesses that operate exactly on that basis.

-The difficulty with that is that you have to have an almost limitless supply of leads or clients if that is how you are going to run your business, because if you are going to crash and burn every client that comes to you, you have to make sure that there is another one to replace that one each and every time.
+The difficulty with that is that you have to have an almost limitless supply of leads or clients if that is how you are going to run your business because if you are going to crash and burn every client that comes to you, you have to make sure that there is another one to replace that one each and every time.

 In most cases that supply will eventually, and in many cases very quickly, run out.

-So we are left with the task of creating the very strong desire for the client to return and of course it is important to keep in mind a desire to return will also most likely lead to a desire to refer and again that is one of the elements of business growth.
+So we are left with the task of creating a very strong desire for the client to return and of course it is important to keep in mind a desire to return will also most likely lead to a desire to refer and again that is one of the elements of business growth.